sunmockyang/JSGenerator/README.md

 JSGenerator
 ===========

 A JavaScript generator written in C++.
-Originally created as part of a larger project to create an in-browser image viewer.
+Originally written in C# and created as part of a larger project to create an in-browser image viewer.

 Compiling the program and running main will output default.js.